zifter/VacationPhotoSeparator/README.md

     * Pattern for output file path.
     * default: %Y/%m.%d'.
 For example: OUTPUT/2016/12.01/Image.jpg
-    * Other format argument you can see at https://docs.python.org/2/library/time.html#time.strftime
+    * Other format argument you can see at [python doc](https://docs.python.org/2/library/time.html#time.strftime)

 *-l, --log_level*